logstash-plugins/logstash-input-http_poller/README.md

-# Logstash rest input plugin
+# Logstash HTTP input plugin

+# This is a fork of [logstash-input-rest](https://github.com/maximede/logstash-input-rest) by @maximede.
+This is a WIP we'll be adding tests and functionality to this guy.

 This is a plugin for [Logstash](https://github.com/elasticsearch/logstash).